unturned-info/unturned-3-knowledgebase/contributing.md

 In order to preview or test the site, you'll need to have a recent version of python installed (>=3.7) as well as the sites dependencies.
 To install it's python dependencies, run `pip install -r requirements.txt` in a terminal or install PDM and run `pdm sync`.

-The MKdocs dev server is ran with `mkdocs serve` or `pdm serve`, if you installed the dependencies with pdm.
+The MKdocs dev server is ran with `mkdocs serve` or `pdm serve`, depending on whether you installed the dependencies with pip or pdm.
 It can be exited with ctrl+c.